Polynomial bounds for the Chowla Cosine Problem: Introduction

 The previous strongest general bound in the literature states that $K_S(n)\gg (\min_{s\in S}|s|)\log n$, which follows from a simple application of the $L^1$ conjecture (as in McGehee-Pigno-Smith \cite{mcgeheepignosmith}).
 Our methods provide polynomial bounds in the general setting where $S$ is an arbitrary finite set. \begin{theorem} Let $S\subset\mathbf{R}\setminus\{0\}$ be finite.
 Then there exist two constants $c_S,c'_S>0$ such that the following holds.
-For every symmetric set $A\subset\mathbf{Z}\setminus\{0\}$ of size $n=|A|$, and every choice of coefficients $s_a\in S$ satisfying $s_a=s_{-a}$ for all $a\in A$, we have that \end{theorem} Our current argument can only handle coefficient sets $S$ whose size is fixed (or sufficiently small compared to $n$).
-One might wonder whether $K_S(n)$ exhibits polynomial growth whenever $\min_{s\in S}|s|\gg 1$, irrespective of the size of $S$.
-This is false however:~a rather deep construction of Belov and Konyagin \cite{konyaginbelov} shows that there exist cosine polynomials $f(x)=\sum_{j=1}^na_j\cos(jx)$ with positive integer coefficients in $S=\{1,2,\dots,O(\log n)^3\}$ for which $\min_xf(x)\geqslant -O(\log n)^3$.
-One can alternatively interpret this as saying that the conclusion of Theorem~\ref{th:chowlapoly} fails dramatically if one considers \emph{multisets} $A\subset \mathbf{Z}$ of size $n$ (whereas Chowla's cosine problem only deals with genuine sets of $n$ distinct integers), since, instead of the universal polynomial lower bound $-\min_x f(x)\gg n^{c}$, it becomes possible that $-\min_xf(x)\leqslant(\log n)^{O(1)}$.
+For every symmetric set $A\subset\mathbf{Z}\setminus\{0\}$ of size $n=|A|$, and every choice of coefficients $s_a\in S$ satisfying $s_a=s_{-a}$ for all $a\in A$, we have that \end{theorem} This result only applies when the set of coefficients $S$ has fixed size (or sufficiently small size compared to $n$).
+In analogy with the $L^1$ conjecture \cite{mcgeheepignosmith}, one might wonder whether $K_S(n)$ exhibits polynomial growth whenever $\min_{s\in S}|s|\gg 1$, irrespective of the size of $S$.
+This is false however:~a rather deep construction of Belov and Konyagin \cite{konyaginbelov} shows that there exist cosine polynomials $f(x)=\sum_{j=1}^na_j\cos(jx)$ with positive integer coefficients in $S=\{1,2,\dots,O(\log n)^3\}$ for which $\min_x f(x)\geqslant -O(\log n)^3$.
+One can alternatively interpret this as saying that the conclusion of Theorem~\ref{th:chowlapoly} fails dramatically if one considers \emph{multisets} $A$ of integers of size $n$ (whereas Chowla's cosine problem only deals with genuine sets of $n$ distinct integers).
 Finally, we reiterate an interesting open question of Ruzsa, which is to estimate $K_{[0.99,1.01]}(n)$, namely negative values of cosine polynomials with coefficients in the interval $[0.99,1.01]$.
-Seemingly the best known result for Ruzsa's problem is still the rather weak bound $K_{[0.99,1.01]}(n)\gg \log n$ which follows from the a simple application of the resolution of the $L^1$ conjecture in \cite{mcgeheepignosmith}. \textbf{Acknowledgements:} The author would like to thank Thomas F. Bloom for sharing several remarkably insightful perspectives around Chowla's cosine problem and related questions.
+Seemingly the best known result for Ruzsa's problem is still the rather weak bound $K_{[0.99,1.01]}(n)\gg \log n$ which follows from a simple application of the resolution of the $L^1$ conjecture in \cite{mcgeheepignosmith}. \textbf{Acknowledgements:} The author would like to thank Thomas F. Bloom for sharing several insightful perspectives around Chowla's cosine problem and related questions.